 Content = information.
 Information = any words, pictures, or pieces of data that convey ideas.

 So, in a nutshell, in whatever form it appears, content conveys ideas.

 What Are the Main Types of Content?

-There are six main types, with several sub-categories: web pages, blogs and articles, ebooks, books and whitepapers, visual content, podcasts, and webinars/presentations.
+There are six main types, with several sub-categories: web pages, blogs and articles, ebooks, lead magnets and freebies, books and whitepapers, visual content, podcasts, and webinars/presentations.
 Let’s investigate each.